On energy dissipation theory and numerical stability for time-fractional phase field equations: Energy stable finite difference schemes

 where

 The derivation of the left hand side of (\ref{eq:fdDiff}) is given as below

-where the integer derivative $\frac{\partial}{\partial t}u(x,t)$ in time interval $[t_j, t_{j+1}]$ is approximated with a first order Euler approach \cite{sun_fully_2006}.
-The finite difference scheme for the fractional differential operator is obtained by dropping the remainder $r_{\tau}^{k+1}$, which is bounded by $c_{u}\tau^{2-\alpha}$ if the exact solution is sufficiently smooth \cite{lin_finite_2007}.
+where the integer derivative $\frac{\partial}{\partial t}u(x,t)$ in time interval $[t_j, t_{j+1}]$ is approximated with a first order Euler scheme \cite{sun_fully_2006}.
+The finite difference scheme for the fractional differential operator is obtained by dropping the remainder $r_{\tau}^{k+1}$.

 Suppose the spatial discretization using Galerkin approach is accurate enough.
-Then the $H^{1}$ stability is available as the $L_1$ discretization of the fractional derivative satisfies the special property:
+Then the $H^{1}$ stability is available as the L1 discretization of the fractional derivative satisfies the special property:

 and